pulumi/pulumi-java/doc/resource-init.md

 Because there are so many, the less custom code we emit for them, the smaller the SDKs are and the faster everything works.
-Current design favors reflection to do field init.
+Current design favors reflection to do field init, over generating more init code in the subclasses.

 Precisely, these are the fields that need init: